LuCEresearchlab/Paper-Sound-Notional-Machines/README.md

-# Sound Notional Machines - Submitted PLDI 2023
+# Sound Notional Machines Paper

 This is the repository for the paper.
 There is a separate repository for the artifact: [notional-machines](https://github.com/LuCEresearchlab/sound-notional-machines).